ericlieu12/PMGCSVCombinerChallenge/README.md

   </li>
   </ol>

 I believe these 7 unit tests should cover atleast 99% of the requirements and code to this solution.
+To test, run "npm run test"

 <h3> Struggles </h3>
 By far, the most absolute struggle was that I created a 2GB file to test with and that would not be pushed to GIT.
 Git would not take that large of a file and I had to reset the commits to fix this.
 That is why there is a gap in the Git commit